Korn inequalities for incompatible tensor fields in three space dimensions with conformally invariant dislocation energy: Introduction

 However, choosing a simple quadratic energy in $\Curl P$ in \eqref{eq:energy-plast-curl} is, for many situations, not suitable.
 A major scientific question is therefore, how to replace $\norm{\Curl P}^2 $ in order to capture important physical features.
 Let us write $\mathcal{G}(\Curl P)$ for this extension.
 Experimental evidence suggests to use $\mathcal{G}$ with sub-quadratic growth and where the behavior at zero can be differentiable or not.
 Indeed, in \cite{Wulfinghoff2015gradientplast} it is argued to consider the one-homogeneous expression $\mathcal{G}(\Curl P)=\norm{\Curl P}$ or $\mathcal{G}(\Curl P)=\norm{\Curl P}\cdot\log\norm{\Curl P}$, see also \cite{Bardella_et_al2019gradientplast,CO2005dislocation,Ohno2007higher}.

 It is furthermore possible to extract some geometrical information from the dislocation density tensor (on the mesoscale).
 The indices $i$ and $j$ of $(\Curl P)_{ij}$ determine the orientation of the Burger's vector and the dislocation line, respectively.
 The diagonal components of $\Curl P$ describe \textit{screw dislocations} and the off-diagonal components describe \textit{edge dislocations}.
+For an overview on dislocations in the framework of different types of generalized continua we refer the reader to \cite{Lazar2010disclocations,Acharya2003forces,Laza2006revisited} and the references therein.
 Lazar \cite{Lazar2002elastoplast,Lazar:hal}, see also \cite{agn_neff2015relaxed}, has used the decomposition of the dislocation density tensor into $\SO(3)$-irreducible pieces

 i.e.,~ the orthogonal decomposition \eqref{eq:decomposition_matrix}.
 So, the axitor corresponds to the sum of all possible screw dislocations, the trator to ``skew-symmetric" edge dislocations and the tentor describes a combination of ``symmetric" edge-dislocations and single screw-dislocations, cf.~\cite{agn_neff2015relaxed}.
 In addition, for compatible $X=\D u$ the decomposition \eqref{eq:decomposition_matrix} reads